 In 2015, on a second trip to Guinea, I reported how fear and mistrust was making it harder to stop the disease.
 Threats against aid workers, which I had first reported in April 2014, continued a year later – a failure of the information campaign.
 Later, I reported how Africa’s medicine men could have helped avoid this had they not been sidelined in the response.

-Prior to becoming a full time journalist in 2010, I worked as a consultant in aid and development for Medicins Sans Frontieres (MSF), the United Nations and the World Bank.
+Prior to becoming a full time journalist, I worked as a consultant in aid and development for Medicins Sans Frontieres (MSF), the United Nations and the World Bank.
 In 2017, I completed an MSc in Global Public Health at the London School of Hygiene and Tropical Medicine (LSHTM), specialising in infectious disease and in particular HIV, tuberculosis and malaria.

 Follow me on Twitter: @mishahussain